drand/website/docs/blog/2023-09-06-distributed-key-generation.md

     - Asynchrony

 - Advantages in Security:
-    - Adaptive Adversaries:  Within the domain of (DKG) security, the primary focus has often been on passive adversaries—those that can merely observe information.
+    - Adaptive Adversaries:  within the domain of (DKG) security, the primary focus has often been on passive adversaries—those that can merely observe information.
 However, Bingo marks a pivotal advancement as it is the first (ADKG) protocol to successfully prove security against adaptive adversaries, all while retaining the same asymptotic complexity as an ADKG protocol secure against non-adaptive threats.

 Distributed Key Generation (DKG) algorithms are a rich field with unlimited possibilities and innovations.
 The progress made in enhancing security and scalability, particularly against adaptive adversaries, is a testament to the continuous progress in this area.
 As we explore this fascinating intersection of cryptography, distributed systems, and security, it becomes increasingly clear that we are part of a wonderful world that is continuously evolving.